New Fencer Frequently Asked Questions

 Do I need my own equipment?

 Not to start.
 We have plenty of loaner gear to get you going, including safety equipment and swords!
-When you feel ready to invest in your own gear, our coaching staff and your fellow students will be able to help you through the process, so you get the right items.
+When you feel ready to invest in your own gear, our coaching staff and your fellow students will be able to guide you through the process, so you get the right items.

 What should I bring to my first class?